rickapps/dots-game/README.md

 ### Box and Line Numbering Scheme

 The top left square has id=0.
 The bottom right square has id=squareCount-1.
 Each square has four sides; Top, Right, Bottom, and Left.
-If the square is complete it has an owner of Player1 or Player2.
+If the square is complete it has a claim by the player that completed the box.
 All horizontal lines are numbered sequentially from the top left to the bottom right.
 The top segment of square zero is numbered zero, the top segment of square one is one, the bottom segment of square squareCount-1 is numbered (squareCount-1)+gameSize; Vertical lines are then numbered sequentially starting with the left side of square zero (The line id is squareCount+gameSize).
 However, vertical lines are not numbered sequentially all the way to the last column.
 Instead, the numbering ends at the right side of the square just before the last column.
 The vertical lines composing the outer right edge of the dot game board are not assigned numbers until all the other vertical lines are assigned.
 Then the right edge is numbered from top to bottom.

 ![Example 4x4 game](static/img/DotNumbering2.png)